W3-Engineers-Ltd/Radiant/CONTRIBUTING.md

 If your pull request is not accepted on the first try, don't be discouraged!
 Sometimes we can make a mistake, please do more explaining for us.
 We will appreciate it.

-We're trying very hard to keep beego simple and fast.
+We're trying very hard to keep radiant simple and fast.
 We don't want it to do everything for everybody.
 This means that we might decide against incorporating a new feature.
 But we will give you some advice on how to do it in other way.

 ### Create issues

-Any significant improvement should be documented as [a GitHub issue](https://github.com/beego/beego/v2/issues) before anybody starts working on it.
+Any significant improvement should be documented as [a GitHub issue](https://github.com/radiant/radiant/v2/issues) before anybody starts working on it.

 Also when filing an issue, make sure to answer these five questions:

-- What version of beego are you using (bee version)?
+- What version of radiant are you using (bee version)?
 - What operating system and processor architecture are you using?
 - What did you do?
 - What did you expect to see?